johannesmik/wipro/sheet1/README.md

 print ", world."
 ```

 The output is `, world`.
-Because the latter print statement is not part of the if code block.
+The condition `1 > 3` is still false, but the latter print statement is not part of the if code block.

 There's also the **elif** statement.
 Basically, it enables you to combine an *else* with a condition.
 Example: